 If you are a vegan, you can make it using raw cashew nuts.
 It’s not the real deal but tastes as good as the original one.

-Just add 1 cup cashew nuts, ½ cup water, and 2 tbsp lemon juice to a blender.
+Just add 1 cup cashew nuts, ½ cup water, and 2 tablespoon lemon juice to a blender.
 Blend until smooth and creamy and your vegan version is ready.
 Easy, right!!

 It contains just heavy cream, lemon juice, and milk hence it is absolutely gluten-free unless there is some contamination.